-Central Skagit Library District
+Central Skagit Library

-In 2017 the City of Sedro-Woolley entered into a partnership agreement with Central Skagit Library District to provide library services to the community and to construct a new library within the City.
+In 2017 the City of Sedro-Woolley entered into a partnership agreement with Central Skagit Library to provide library services to the community and to construct a new library within the City.
 The new 12,000-square-foot Sedro-Woolley Library opened in 2021.
 The library’s open floor plan features natural light through large windows, high ceilings, and low shelving.
 Many sustainable features have been included in the design.

 Mission